|

 shows earned great success.
 Great and memorable performances followed

-at festivals in Germany (Ost-West Nürnberg, Viersen, Mannheim, Heilbronn,
+at festivals in Germany (Ost-West Nürnberg, Viersen, Mannheim,

 Göttingen, Saarbrücken, Ingolstadt, Trier, Regensburg),